kyma-project/kyma/resources/istio-configuration/README.md

 ## Configuration

-The installation of Istio Operator ships with reasonable defaults.
-There may be circumstances in which defaults require overrides.
+The installation of Istio Operator ships with a default configuration.
+There may be circumstances in which you want to change the defaults.

 Istio offers an Istio Control Plane CR, which is used to configure the installation.
 See the list of the currently exposed parameters of the Istio Configuration component that you can override.
 To learn more, go to [`istio-operator.yaml`](https://github.com/kyma-project/kyma/blob/main/resources/istio-configuration/templates/istio-operator.yaml).